 A condominium lease agreement is between its owner or property manager (“landlord”) and a person seeking to rent the condominium (“tenant”).
 Unlike most standard leases, in a condominium lease agreement, the tenant must abide by the rules established by the condominium association as well as state landlord-tenant laws.

-Renal Application – To screen a tenant by using the information provided in the form to look up their credit profile and criminal history.
+Rental Application – To screen a tenant by using the information provided in the form to look up their credit profile and criminal history.